The grounding for Continuum: A generic framework: introducing a new primitive type corresponding to the Continuum

 What are types?
 There are primitive types, and there are types constructed from the primitive ones by using constructors like product, disjoin union, arrow, dependent type constructors $\Sigma$ and $\Pi$, and much more.

 Introducing a new primitive type requires: primitive objects, object constructors and destructors, and primitive relations.

-Let $c_0$ be a symbol denoting an abstract unit.
+Let $c_0$ denote an abstract unit as a primitive object.
+It corresponds to the $graph_0$ from the above examples.
 The object $c_0$ can be divided into parts.
-Each of the parts is again divided, and so on.
+Each of the parts is again divided, and so on, inductively, to construct the sequence $(graph_0,\ graph_1,\ graph_2,\dots graph_k,\dots )$.

-Each division is done according to the same division pattern, called {\em d-pattern}, and denoted by $(C_d, Adj_d, Eq_{C_d})$ where $C_d$ is a finite collection of parts (denoted by $a_1,\ \ a_2,\ ..., \ a_{l-1}, \ \ a_l$), \ \ $Adj_d$ is an adjacency relation between these parts, and $Eq_{C_d}$ is the equality relation for the parts.
-The adjacency relation (as a graph) is connected, so that uniting all adjacent parts results again in the unit $c_0$.
+Each division is done according to the same division and adjacency pattern denoted by $(C_d, Adj_d )$ where $C_d$ is a finite collection of elementary parts (denoted by $a_1,\ \ a_2,\dots, \ a_{l-1}, \ \ a_l$), \ \ $Adj_d$ is an adjacency relation between these parts .
+The adjacency relation (as $graph_1$ from the examples) is connected, so that uniting all adjacent parts results again in the unit $c_0$.